jrawbits/VE-Installer/ReadMe.md

-The startup is very fast on Windows, but on other systems where you do a "source" installation, it can take a long time (though typically under an hour) to build a native `ve-lib`.
+The startup is very fast on Windows, but on other systems where you do a "source" installation, it can take a long time (though typically under an hour) to build a native `ve-lib` the first time you run it.
 Startup will subsequently be much faster.

 The self-contained VisionEval installation that results from this builder (and is included in the installers) includes "VisionEval.Rproj" which a runtime user can double-click to